adobe/react-native-acpcore/README.md

 Note: If you plan to use the AEP SDK in your native iOS code you will need to import the appropriate headers with the following format: `#import <RCTACPCore/ACPCore.h>`

 ## Tests
-This project contains jest unit tests, to run the unit tests locally with:
+This project contains jest unit tests, to run the tests locally:
 ```
 make run-tests-locally
 ```